Knighton910/node-auth0/README.md

-s is Node Authentication - A User Login System.
+This is Node Authentication - A User Login System.
 ## using passport along with mongodb and express-validator and many others.

 I'm builing this project on Udemy with Eduonix.